 Written by the bands lead singer, Chrissie Hynde, it is often mistaken as meaning 2000 miles is the distance between two lovers, with the haunting ‘I Miss You‘ lyric an integral part of the song, but it was written for James Honeyman-Scott, the lead guitarist, who sadly died the previous year.

-The video see Chrissie Hynde dressed in a Salvation army uniform in a snowy setting which sets off a real Christmas vibe.
+The video sees Chrissie Hynde dressed in a Salvation Army uniform in a snowy setting which sets off a real Christmas vibe.

 2000 miles is taken from The Pretenders 1984 album ‘Learning to Crawl’ and can be seen on countless festive compilation albums.

-There have been at least four covers of 2000 Miles with the most popular being those by Coldplay, KT Tunstall, The Mighty Mighty Bosstones and Natalie Imbrulgia, although not all are recorded or released.
+There have been at least four covers of 2000 Miles with the most popular being those by Coldplay, KT Tunstall, The Mighty Mighty Bosstones, and Natalie Imbruglia, although not all are recorded or released.

 Sit back and enjoy one of the most festive tunes ever released – 2000 Miles The Pretenders